ldsands/UsefulCodeSnippets/programming_languages/python/python_install.md

     - Install a version of python `pyenv install 3.8.3`
     - Make it available globally so you don't have to touch your system wide version of python (that comes with your distro) `pyenv global 3.8.3`
     - Enter `pyenv versions` to see what versions are available to you
+    - You can install an extension that allows for updating pyenv using this command `pyenv update` you can install it on Ubuntu using this command: `git clone https://github.com/pyenv/pyenv-update.git $(pyenv root)/plugins/pyenv-update`
 - Now to add virtualenv.
 [This article](https://realpython.com/intro-to-pyenv/#virtual-environments-and-pyenv) was helpful for understanding virtualenv better.
 To install see above.
     - For usage of virtualenv see [this link](https://github.com/pyenv/pyenv-virtualenv#usage) on their github repo
 - Now to install poetry see more detailed instructions [here](https://github.com/pyenv/pyenv/wiki/Common-build-problems).